Tuesday, September 3, 2013

 So there I was, couch-bound for a couple of weeks, foot elevated like royalty, binging British detective shows and pretending to enjoy it.
 Then it was three months in a walking boot, clomping around the farm like Frankenstein’s cousin.

 The three grandkids all moved out.
 Poof.
 Just like that.
-After months of teenage energy, midnight fridge raids, and the distinct sound of video games and drums bleeding through the walls at 2 a.m., the house is now eerily quiet—and a whole lot cleaner.
+After months of teenage angst, midnight fridge raids, and the distinct sound of video games and drums bleeding through the walls at 2 a.m., the house is now eerily quiet—and a whole lot cleaner.
 (And no one’s asking me where the peanut butter went.
-Because I know where it is.
-Right where I left it.)
+Because now I know where it is.
+Right where I left it, wherever that might be.)

-Then Talon, my beloved Gypsy Cob, was sold to a vacation farm in Pennsylvania.
+Then Talon, my beloved Gypsy Cob, after almost a year on the market, was sold to a vacation farm in Pennsylvania.
 You know, the kind of place where folks from the city pay real money to muck stalls and milk goats because they think it’s quaint.
 (I’ll let you in on a secret: they haven’t done it in February.
 Or in mud season.)

 At this rate, I feel like I should be stamping “SOLD” on everything that’s not nailed down and setting up a booth at the local flea market.